facebook/lexical/packages/lexical-website/docs/getting-started/quick-start.md

   root.append(paragraphNode);
 });
 ```
 **It's important to note that the core library (the 'lexical' package) does not listen for any commands or perform any updates to the editor state in response to user events out-of-the-box.** In order to see text and other content appear in the editor, you need to register [command listeners](https://lexical.dev/docs/concepts/commands#editorregistercommand) and update the editor in the callback.
-Lexical provides a couple of helper packages to make it easy wire up a lot of the basic commands you might want for [plain text](https://lexical.dev/docs/packages/lexical-plain-text) or [rich text](https://lexical.dev/docs/packages/lexical-rich-text) experiences.
+Lexical provides a couple of helper packages to make it easy to wire up a lot of the basic commands you might want for [plain text](https://lexical.dev/docs/packages/lexical-plain-text) or [rich text](https://lexical.dev/docs/packages/lexical-rich-text) experiences.

 If you want to know when the editor updates so you can react to the changes, you can add an update
 listener to the editor, as shown below: